KrisDup/Communication-and-visualization_Eldig/README.md

 ```
 sudo virtualhost [create | delete] [domain] [optional host_dir]
 ```
 Note that domain is the same as the server name.
 A directory with the same name as `[domain]` was created at `var/www/[domain]`.
 We can delete this now, but remember the domain name for later.

-Command for delete
+Now, delete the directory by doing
 ```
 sudo rm -r var/www/[domain]
 ```